 (official seal) (State)

 Certificate No.

-Is sued under the provisions of the
+Iss sued under the provisions of the

-INTERNATIONAL CODE FO R THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)
+INTERNATIONAL CODE FOR R THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)

-Under the authority of the Gove rnment of
+Under the authority of the Gover nment of

 by (name of State)

 (per rsons or organization authorized)

-Name of ship • 17 1

-Distinctive number or letters :

-Port of registry :

-Type of ship ·

-Gross tonnage :

-IMO Number :

-Name and address of company :e interim certificate?
-Yes/ No

-If Yes, date of issue of initial int erim certificate

-THIS IS TO CERTIFY THAT been complied with. the requirements of section A/19.4.2 of the ISPS Code have
+THIS IS TO CERTIFY THAT to been complied with. interim certificate?
+Yes/ No erim certificate the requirements of section A/19.4.2 of the ISPS Code have

-This Certificate is issued pursual nt to section A/19.4 of the ISPS Code.
+This Certificate is issued pursuar nt to section A/19.4 of the ISPS Code.

 This Certificate is valid until

-Issued at

-(place of issue of the Cer rtificate)
+Issued at(place of issue of the Cert tificate)

 Date of issue

 (Signature of the duly authorized official issuing the Certificate)

-(Seal or sto amp of issuing authority, as appropriate)
+(Seal or sta amp of issuing authority, as appropriate)

 Delete as appropriate